danielabar/auth-user-rails-pluralsight/README.md

 permitted: false
 ```

-But after submitting the form (recall since no controller code has been implemented yet, default action is to render the same view, which maintains the instance vars):
+But after submitting the form (recall since no controller code has been implemented yet, default action is to render the same view, which maintains the instance vars).
+Now we can see the params contain the usename and password from the form fields:

 ```
 --- !ruby/object:ActionController::Parameters